scrapinghub/splash/docs/api.rst

 .. _arg-height:

 height : integer : optional
-  Crop the renderd image to the given height (in pixels).
+  Crop the rendered image to the given height (in pixels).
 Often used in conjunction with the width argument to generate fixed-size thumbnails.

 .. _arg-render-all: